 - In a cup or bowl, add raisins, bourbon or water, and 1 tbsp brown sugar.
 Stir to dissolve brown sugar.
 Let raisins sit while you prepare the dough (about 15 minutes), making sure that all raisins are submerged.

-- Preheat oven to 350°F. Grease a baking sheet and set aside.
+- Preheat oven to 350°F. Grease an 8" cast iron skillet or baking pan and set aside.

-- In a mixing bowl, mix together 2 cups of flour, baking powder, baking soda, and salt.
+- In a mixing bowl, whisk together 2 cups of flour, baking powder, baking soda, and salt.

-- In a separate bowl, mix together the egg, 1/4 cup granulated sugar, 2 tbsp of brown sugar, buttermilk, butter, maple extract, and vanilla extract.
+- In a separate bowl, mix together the egg, granulated sugar, buttermilk, melted butter, maple extract, and vanilla extract.

-- Add flour mixture to the wet ingredients and stir until just combined and dough is cohesive.
-Drain the liquid from the raisins and stir in.
+- Add the dry ingredients to the bowl with the wet ingredients and stir until just combined and dough is cohesive.
+Drain the liquid from the raisins and stir them in.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.